TryGhost/Ghost-Vagrant/README.md

 #### 1.1

-- added completely arbitrary version number here
 - changed compass to bourbon as an automatic gem install
-- be sure to install the Guest Additions bit
+- NOTE: be sure to install the Guest Additions bit

 ### Instructions